 The Universities Delegations and Authorities are provided in the form of a searchable database.
 The database is designed to assist staff carry out their functions in a manner consistent with the Act, Statutes, Rules and University policies, practices and procedures and with risk management and control requirements.

-Any questions regarding the Delegations and Authorities Framework or the database should be referred to the Council Secretary.
+Any questions regarding the Delegations and Authorities Framework or the database should be referred to the Manager, University Governance.

 Please leave a comment about your rating so we can better understand how we might improve the page.